-The map and bar graph (figure 8) shows that 56 woredas have 18682 - 34555 female distribution which is presented on the map with light grey color, 33 woredas have 2807 - 18681 female, 6 Woredas have 34556 - 50428 female and 4 Woredas have 504229 - 66302 female distribution which is indicated on the map with dens black color.
+The map and bar graph (figure 14) shows that 56 woredas have 18682 - 34555 female distribution which is presented on the map with light grey color, 33 woredas have 2807 - 18681 female, 6 Woredas have 34556 - 50428 female and 4 Woredas have 504229 - 66302 number of female distribution which is indicated on the map with dens black color.
 The map color intensity shows that some periphery woredas have medium and high gender (female) distribution whereas the remaining part of the city indicated on the map have low and very low female distribution intensity.
 In the other way low and very low female distribution intensity indicates that there is high male distribution.